 It can be thought of as their nervous system trying to complete the protective response that that they weren’t able to complete at the time of the original experience of the threat that is being re-stimulated.

-Due to fight-or-flight-induced “tunnel vision” (loss of peripheral vision), means that kids can lose touch with their surroundings and be difficult to distract.
+Due to fight-or-flight-induced “tunnel vision” (loss of peripheral vision), kids can lose touch with their surroundings and be difficult to distract.
 They are keenly focused on the perceived threat, and might appear to be “on a mission”.

 Although it may look like our child is out to do some damage, it helps to remember that the underlying goal of the nervous system is actually to minimise the risk of harm to the individual, to protect them from the perceived threat.

 And, as crazy as it may sound, when our child is in a the middle of a fight-or-flight response, it can feel like a life or death situation to them, or at the very least, like an emergency.

 The benefit of the fight-or-flight response in a situation where there is real danger is that it allows us (and other animals) to make quick physiological changes … without even having to think about it!